nawforce/apex-link/README.md

 the metadata in the package.
 In practice it's quite a long way from being useful as a linker but can report some simple syntactical problems in Apex code.

-To run just a linker pass use:
+To run just a scan of a package use:

-     java -jar target/uber-apexlink-0.1-SNAPSHOT.jar <packagage directory>
+     java -jar target/uber-apexlink-0.2.jar <packagage directory>

 If any errors are found these will be reported back to the console.